Skyshader77/Lacryma-Hydra/chapter26-5.typ

 _Thirty days,_ she thought while gazing at the ceiling's frescoes depicting the Goddess attaining godhood, a past preference of her old self.
 It only occurred to her now that none of the idolatry of the Goddess had ever portrayed Serena accurately.
 The Goddess was shown in all possible ethnicities from the dark skinned Cachalot and Elysians to the brighter skinned Clovians and Rauthengardians.

 Thirty days.
 Some might have claimed that this was an insufficient amount of time to find two Magi.
 Livia on the other hand believed this timeline to be a critical mistake.
-Alexander had granted her a valuable resource: time.
+Sixtus had granted her a valuable resource: time.
 Time to gather her armies, time to inspect the caches of Medean Fire.
 It took less than a day for a Medean legion to build a camp.
 The great Sarvitar had erected a bridge spanning the Melukis River in less than a week.
 What could she achieve in one month?
 More.
 More than her heroes Sarvitar and Zenobia.
 The common folk believed the Apocalypse to be imminent.
 Little did they know for whom the Apocalypse tolled.
 For the Magi or for the Faith?

 Livia sneered.
-Alexander had initiated another round of chess, and she had no intention of losing it.
+Sixtus had initiated another round of chess, and she had no intention of losing it.

 Tonight, the denizens of Thanatopolis would pray to the Goddess for deliverance against the Magi.
-If they had known that the corpse Alexander dragged behind his chariot belonged to the Goddess, the entire would be committing mass suicide.
+If they had known that the corpse Sixtus dragged behind his chariot belonged to the Goddess, the entire would be committing mass suicide.